This amazing 20-minute keto French toast is made with coconut flour. Its flavor and texture are so close to the real thing!

 - The sweetener is optional.
 If you plan on serving this toast with syrup, there's no need to sweeten the bread itself.
 I usually sweeten it with a touch of stevia because I don't use syrup.

-It can be.
-While it's best when served fresh, you can make a few of these toasts, allow them to cool, then freeze them in individual freezer bags (or in one freezer bag, separated with wax paper squares).
-You can then gently thaw a slice each morning in the microwave at 50% power.
+- Make-ahead and storage: While this toast is best when served fresh, you can make a few, allow them to cool, then freeze them in individual freezer bags (or in one freezer bag, separated with wax paper squares).
+Gently thaw a slice each morning in the microwave at 50% power.

 Serving Suggestions